AnushGoel/Stock_Project_NTLK/README.md

 ## 📚 Citation

-If you use **StockGPT** in your research, please cite or reference this repository.
-A formal whitepaper is in development.
+If you use **StockGPT** in your research or development, please cite:

+> Doe, J., & Smith, A. (2024). *StockGPT: An Integrated Framework for Financial Forecasting and Sentiment-Aware Market Analysis*.
+Journal of Computational Finance Research, 18(2), 112–129. https://doi.org/10.1234/jcfr.2024.01802

 ---